-Historically many of our floodplains were managed as species rich hay meadows, which were well suited to deal with occasional inundation from river flooding.
+Historically many of our floodplains were managed as hay meadows, which were well suited to deal with occasional inundation from river flooding.

-Washland meadows can be useful to increase water storage, and combined with management for hay provide multiple benefits for flooding and the landscape.
-There are a number of different techniques that can be used, such as intercepting drainage networks to back fill meadows or removing a section of the river bank to allow water to flow in during times of high water.
+Washland meadows can be useful to increase water storage, and combined with management for hay provide multiple benefits for flooding, people and wildlife.
+There are a number of different techniques that can be used, such as intercepting drainage networks or removing a section of the river bank to allow water to flow in during times of high water.
 Each site will dictate which technique is most appropriate.

-We have funding to support work to enhance washland meadows in the Ouse catchment commencing in 2017.
-This work will build on surveys and analysis undertaken by The River Ouse Project (University of Sussex), Sussex Wildlife Trust and the Ouse and Adur Rivers Trust - targeting historic washland meadows.
+We have funding to support work to enhance washland meadows in the Ouse catchment.
+This work will build on surveys and analysis undertaken by The River Ouse Project (University of Sussex), Sussex Wildlife Trust and the Ouse and Adur Rivers Trust.

-• Including ecological surveys, planning and site work.
+• Including ecological surveys, advice, planning and delivery

-• Work supported by a range of local experts.
+• Supported by a range of local experts

-• Design to allow meadows to increase water storage during extreme rainfall events and drain within 12 hours (where possible).
+• Allow washlands to increase water storage during extreme rainfall events and drain within 12 hours (where possible)